-- 3.19.
+- 3.1418.
+Irrespective of the degree to which the Government or regulatory body has developed prescriptive regulations, the regulatory body should give consideration to supplementing its regulations, with supporting guides of non-mandatory nature on how to comply with regulations, where appropriate. - 3.1519.
+Guides are advisory in nature; they should be prepared to allow the authorized party more flexibility in applying new technologies and developing new procedures which, in some cases, may enhance safety.
+They also allow the regulatory body to promote learning by modifying its guides to include innovative good practices and to revoke impractical or unnecessary provisions. - 3.1620.
 The overall purpose of guidance is to advise the authorized parties on how to comply with laws and regulations and to provide guidance on how to implement general and specific regulatory requirements, thus enhancing safety and improving effectiveness and efficiency.
 Guides also provide detailed and specific information on acceptable technical and administrative approaches to satisfying the regulatory requirements established in the regulations.
-Guides should, of course, always be consistent with the law and regulations. - 3.20.
-In issuing guides, recent operational experience and developments should be taken into account, including technological advances that have been shownproved by experience or shown by research results to be capable of providing effective and reliable means of satisfying regulatory requirements. - 3.21.
-The regulatory body should, where appropriate, also support the production of guidance documents by professional bodies wishing to help their members in the discharge of their responsibilities regarding safety.
+Guides should, of course, always be consistent with the law and regulations. - 3.1721.
+In issuing guides, recent operational experience and developments should be taken into account, including technological advances that have been shown by experience or shown by research results to be capable of providing effective and reliable means of satisfying regulatory requirements. - 3.1822.
+The regulatory body should, where appropriate, also support the production of guidance documents by professional bodies wishing to help their members in the discharge of their responsibilities regarding safety, free from any undue influence that may compromise regulatory independence.